The Wedding Squanchers: Plot

 After Rick receives and rejects a wedding invitation from Birdperson through an intergalactic parcel delivery, Jerry is accidentally sent with the same service to the wedding destination.
 In order to retrieve Jerry, Rick is forced to attend his best friend's wedding on the distant planet Squanch, along with the rest of the family, despite his objections.
 During the reception, Birdperson's bride Tammy Gueterman reveals herself to be an agent of the Galactic Federation.
 Tammy kills Birdperson and has numerous agents attack the wedding guests.
-Rick is able to escape with his family safely, but they are unable to return to Earth, as the Federation will be searching for them there.
+Rick is able to escape with his family safely, but declares that they are unable to return to Earth, as the Federation will be searching for them there.
 After visiting a planet orbiting an endlessly screaming sun and a planet where all life is "on the cob", the family hides out on a very small planet outside the reach of the Federation.

 As Rick leaves to explore the planet, Jerry suggests to the rest of the family that they should return to Earth and turn Rick in, citing Rick's selfishness.
 However, the rest of the family defends Rick, saying that they want to stay with him due to their unconditional love for him as a family member.
 Rick hears all this from beneath the floor of their house.
 After convincing Morty that he is leaving to go buy ice cream, Rick leaves the planet, calls the Federation, and agrees to give himself up in exchange for his family's freedom.
 The Federation rescues the family and they are returned to Earth, which has now joined the Federation and is bustling with alien tourists.
 After being told on numerous occasions to get a job, Jerry finally is assigned a job by the Federation upon returning to Earth.

 Rick is captured by the Federation and is transported to a prison planet, and under the charges of having committed "everything", Rick is incarcerated seemingly indefinitely.

 In a post-credits scene, Mr. Poopybutthole finishes watching the episode and asks the audience what they think will happen in season 3.
 He overwhelms a pizza deliveryman with the same question, and states that season 3 will come in a year and a half or longer.

 Music

-The climax of the episode features the song "Hurt" by the American alternative rock band Nine Inch Nails.
+The climax of the episode features the song "Hurt" by the American Industrial rock band Nine Inch Nails.